RafaBargiela/MiSeqDualIndx/README.md

 ```shell
 tagcleaner.pl -fastq merged.fastq  -tag5 GTGBCAGCMGCCGCGGTAA  -tag3 GGACTACHVGGGTWTCTAAT -mm3 $mm3 -mm5 $mm5 -out Merged.clean.fastq -nomatch 3
 ```
-### Step4: Macthing up barcodes and merged reads
+### 1.4.Macthing up barcodes and merged reads

 Note: Python2 and biopython are required in this step.
 Would be usefull to create a conda environment under python2.7.5 and install there biopython.
 ```shell
 fq_getPairAndOrphan1.8.py Merged.clean.fastq R1R2_barcode.fastq Reads.ready.fastq Barcodes.ready.fastq Orphan.fastq
 ```

-## PIPELINE USING QIIME 1.
+## 2.PROCESSING SEQUENCING READS USING QIIME 1.

-This pipeline is though to be used under Qiime1.
+This pipeline is thought to be used under Qiime1.
 There is also the possibility to use Qiime2, though.
 You just have to change the scripts and adapt the input and mapping file to use the new version of Qiime.
 As recommendation, is better to install qiime1 through anaconda in a specific environment in order to avoid any problem with the numpy version of your system:
 ```shell
 conda create -n qiime1 qiime matplotlib=1.4.3 mock nose -c bioconda